memeticsingularity/beastkin-shield-universe/templates/universal-story-template-english.md

 [//]: # (=== Template Usage Instructions ===)

-[//]: # (This template is fully adapted to the Beastkin Shield Universe new naming system, suitable for all work types.)
+[//]: # (This template is fully adapted to the Beastkin Universe new naming system, suitable for all work types.)

 [//]: # (Work code format: [world]-[nature]-[format]-[number]-[work-name])